A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Abstract

-Fox, Gromov, Lafforgue, Naor, and Pach proved a regularity lemma for semi-algebraic $k$-uniform hypergraphs of bounded complexity, showing that for each $\epsilon>0$ the vertex set can be equitably partitioned into a bounded number of parts (in terms of $\epsilon$ and the complexity) so that all but an $\epsilon$-fraction of the $k$-tuples of parts are homogeneous.
-We prove that the number of parts can be taken to be polynomial in $1/\epsilon$.
+We also improve a result of Fox, Gromov, Lafforgue, Naor, and Pach, who established a regularity lemma for semi-algebraic $k$-uniform hypergraphs of bounded complexity, showing that for each $\varepsilon>0$ the vertex set can be equitably partitioned into a bounded number of parts (in terms of $\varepsilon$ and the complexity) so that all but an $\varepsilon$-fraction of the $k$-tuples of parts are homogeneous.
+Here, we prove that the number of parts can be taken to be polynomial in $1/\varepsilon$.
 Our improved regularity lemma can be applied to geometric problems and to the following general question on property testing: is it possible to decide, with query complexity polynomial in the reciprocal of the approximation parameter, whether a hypergraph has a given hereditary property?
 We give an affirmative answer for testing typical hereditary properties for semi-algebraic hypergraphs of bounded complexity.